 “For this reason I will not be negligent to remind you always of these things, though you know and are established in the present truth.”

-With verse twelve, we begin a new section dealing with the Christian’s nourishment in the Word of God (1:12-21).
-We turn from the focus of the work of God in of individual Christians to the Word of God as the instrument of nurture.
+With verse twelve, we begin a new section dealing with the Christian’s nourishment that comes from the Word of God (2 Pe 1:12-21).
+We turn from the focus of God’s provisions for individual Christians to the Word of God as the instrument of nurture.

 For this reason

-Since Asia Minor Christians possess a faith that sustains godliness, Peter insists that they live by the truth.
+Since Asia Minor Christians possess a faith that sustains godliness, Peter insists they live by the truth.
 He gave the “reason” why they needed to remember lessons from God’s Word.

 Peter reminded his audience three times to retain the contents of this epistle (2 Pe 1:12,13,15; cf. 3:1).

 Is.
 62:6-7, “I have set watchmen on your walls, O Jerusalem;

 They shall never hold their peace day or night.